jamescherti/flymake-bashate.el/README.md

 ![Build Status](https://github.com/jamescherti/flymake-bashate.el/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/github/license/jamescherti/flymake-bashate.el)

-A Flymake handler for Emacs that checks Bash code style using Bashate.
+The `flymake-bashate` Emacs package is Flymake handler that checks Bash code style using `bashate`.

-(Bashate is a Bash script syntax checker, enforcing a set of style and syntax rules to ensure that your scripts are consistent, clean, and easy to read.)
+(`bashate` is a Bash script syntax checker, enforcing a set of style and syntax rules to ensure that your scripts are consistent, clean, and easy to read.)

 ## Installation